anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 support the certificate enrollment protocol it expects, such as CMP.

-As a more general solution, the BRSKI discovery mechanism can be extended to provide upfront information on the capabilities of registrars.
+As a more general solution, the BRSKI discovery mechanism can be extended to provide up-front information on the capabilities of registrars.
 Future work such as {{I-D.eckert-anima-brski-discovery}} may provide this.

 In the absence of such a generally applicable solution,